asphalt-framework/asphalt/docs/userguide/concurrency.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++

-The configuration option ``max_threads`` sets the limit on how many worker threads will at most be used with :func:`anyio.to_thread.run_sync` if not explicit capacity limiter is passed.
+The configuration option ``max_threads`` sets the limit on how many worker threads will at most be used with :func:`anyio.to_thread.run_sync` if no explicit capacity limiter is passed.

 For example, this YAML configuration will set the thread limit to 60 in the default